Semantic Self-Distillation for Language Model Uncertainty: Introduction

 \section{Introduction}

 Uncertainty quantification (UQ) can be used to assess the reliability of large language model (LLM) outputs \citep{xiong2024efficient, liullmuncertainty2025}.
 As LLMs are rapidly deployed in high-stakes domains such as healthcare and law, it becomes increasingly important to have meaningful measures for the trustworthiness of model-generated content.
-Well-designed UQ methods can provide signals for detecting \textit{hallucinations} - outputs that are misaligned with fact or user intention - and enable mitigation strategies such as abstention or optimal answer selection \citep{wen-etal-2025-know}.
+Well-designed UQ methods can provide signals for detecting errors like \textit{hallucinations} - outputs that are misaligned with fact or user intention - and enable mitigation strategies such as abstention, information retrieval, or answer selection \citep{wen-etal-2025-know}.

-LLMs are now frequently embedded in \textit{agentic frameworks}, which chain multiple model invocations to solve complex, multi-step challenges \citep{yao2023react, xi2025rise}.
-In these settings a single unreliable output can result in an error which compounds destructively over long-horizon tasks, resulting in complete failure of the system to achieve its goal \citep{kwa2025measuring}.
-Given the computational burden of agentic frameworks, practical uncertainty estimators must be low latency compared to the base language models employed.
+LLMs are now frequently embedded in \textit{agentic frameworks}, which chain multiple model invocations to solve complex, multi-step tasks \citep{yao2023react, xi2025rise}.
+In these settings a single unreliable output can introduce an error that compounds destructively over long-horizon tasks, potentially resulting in complete failure of the system to achieve its goal \citep{kwa2025measuring}.
+Given the computational burden of such agentic frameworks, practical uncertainty estimators must be low latency compared to the base language models.

-\textit{Semantic dispersion} can be a useful proxy for uncertainty: when a language model generates multiple semantically distinct answers to the same prompt, the response is unlikely to be factual and correct.
-Measures based on semantic dispersion are effective for hallucination detection \citep{farquhar_detecting_2024} but require generating many stochastic completions, rendering them prohibitively slow for latency-sensitive agentic applications.
+\textit{Semantic dispersion} has emerged as a useful proxy for uncertainty: when a language model generates semantically diverse answers to the same prompt, the response is unlikely to be factual and correct.
+Sampling-based measures of semantic dispersion are effective for hallucination detection \citep{farquhar_detecting_2024}, but require generating multiple stochastic completions, rendering them prohibitively expensive in latency-sensitive applications.

-Probing techniques can address this latency issue by employing lightweight models to predict semantic dispersion or hallucination probability directly from internal model representations \citep{kadavath2022languagemodelsmostlyknow, obeso2025realtimedetectionhallucinatedentities, han-etal-2025-simple, kossen2024semanticentropyprobesrobust}.
+Probing techniques can address this latency issue by training lightweight models to predict semantic dispersion or hallucination probability directly from internal model representations \citep{kadavath2022languagemodelsmostlyknow, obeso2025realtimedetectionhallucinatedentities, han-etal-2025-simple, kossen2024semanticentropyprobesrobust}.
 However, these methods typically collapse the complex notion of language model uncertainty into a single scalar metric, ignoring the topology of the underlying output distribution.
-This lossy reduction limits their application to simple risk classification, preventing the extraction of richer reliability signals.
+This information reduction limits their application to simple risk classification, preventing the extraction of richer reliability signals.